cisagov/Malcolm/README.md

 Installing and configuring Docker to run under Windows must be done manually, rather than through the `install.py` script as is done for Linux and macOS.

 1. In order to be able to configure Docker volume mounts correctly, you should be running [Windows 10, version 1803](https://docs.microsoft.com/en-us/windows/whats-new/whats-new-windows-10-version-1803) or higher.
-1. The control scripts in the `scripts/` directory are written in the Bash command language.
-The easiest way to run Bash in Windows is using the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (WSL).
+1. The control scripts in the `scripts/` directory are written in the Python.
+They also rely on a few other utilities such as OpenSSL and htpasswd.
+The easiest way to run these tools in Windows is using the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (WSL) (however, they may also be installed and configured manually: [Python](https://www.python.org/downloads/windows); [OpenSSL](https://wiki.openssl.org/index.php/Binaries); [htpasswd](https://httpd.apache.org/docs/current/platform/windows.html#down), download the `httpd….zip` file and extract `htpasswd.exe` from the `Apache…\bin\` directory).
 To install WSL, run the following command in PowerShell as Administrator:
     + `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`
 1. Install the [Linux distribution of your choice](https://docs.microsoft.com/en-us/windows/wsl/install-win10#install-your-linux-distribution-of-choice) in WSL.
 These instructions have been tested using Debian, but will probably work with other distributions as well.
 1. Run the following commands in PowerShell as Administrator to enable required Windows features: